DR. EMIL NUTRITION

 Amino Acids in the Body

-5-HTP is an amino acid supplement.
-Amino acids play a tremendous role in your body’s function.
 It is important to include enough protein in your diet during pregnancy to provide enough amino acids to your growing baby.
 While your need for protein grows during pregnancy, the typical diet provides enough protein.
 This means taking 5-HTP may be unnecessary if you already get enough protein and amino acids from your typical diet plan.

 Too Much is Dangerous